 - The length and number of visits needed to prepare and adjust the restored tooth

-The ultimate decision about tooth decay treatment is best determined in consultation with your dentist.
-The cost of a filling also varies based on each patient’s unique circumstance.
-For dental filling in Sacramento, our dentists at Natomas Crossing Dental Care discuss the options with each patient before treatment begins.
+The ultimate decision about cavity fillings is best determined in consultation with your dentist.
+The cost of a dental fillings service also varies based on each patient’s unique circumstances.
+Our dentists at Natomas Crossing Dental Care discuss the options with each patient before treatment begins.
 To help you prepare for this discussion, it is helpful to understand the two basic types of fillings:

-- Indirect fillings generally require two or more visits.
-These permanent tooth fillings include inlays, onlays, veneers, crowns and bridges fabricated with gold, ceramics or composites.
+Indirect fillings generally require two or more visits.
+These permanent tooth fillings include inlays, onlays, veneers, crowns, and bridges fabricated with gold, ceramics, or composites.
 During the first visit, your dentist prepares the tooth and makes an impression of the area to be restored.
-The dentist then places a temporary tooth filling over the surface where the composite filling or porcelain fillings will be placed.
+The dentist then places a temporary tooth filling restoration over the surface where the laboratory-fabricated fillings will be placed.
 The impression is sent to a dental laboratory where the restoration is created.
 During the following appointment, your dentist cements the restoration into the prepared cavity and adjusts it as needed.

 To avoid injury to your mouth, avoid chewing until the anesthesia has worn off following the placement of your filling.
 Take caution when drinking hot or cold foods, which can cause sensitivity in the first few days of having your new filling.
 If you experience discomfort, take over-the-counter pain medication as directed by your dentist.